 One thing is for sure, Chambéry has as much of an Italian feel as a French one, seeing as the city was only annexed by France in the 19th century.

-The little bit of my heart that is Italian skipped a beat when I knew I was heading to Chambéry, the former capital of the region of Savoia, home to the Duke of Savoia.
+The little bit of my heart that is Italian skipped a beat when I knew I was heading to Chambéry, the former capital of the region of Savoia, home to the Dukes of Savoy.
 In 1860, the capital was transferred to Torino and, after the Unification of Italy, the whole region was ceded to the French.

 You may also feel that this town has seen its fair-share of political intrigue.
-Secret passageways and hidden alleys abound.
-Duck into this one and then that and you can shake whoever is following you.
+Secret passageways and hidden alleys abound in the downtown area.
+Duck into the maze of alleys and dim passageways and then that and you can shake whoever is following you.

 Things aren’t always what they seem in Chambéry.
-The city had a penchant for trompe-l’oeil and the best example of it in France is in St. Francis de Sales Cathedral.
+The city had a penchant for trompe-l’oeil painting and the best example of it in France is in Roman Catholic Church, St. Francis de Sales Cathedral.
 Almost everywhere you look, nothing is real.

 All the plaster-work on the ceiling, the marble columns, the statues in the niches, and the construction in the cathedral are all painted to fool the eye.
-I wandered around with my eyes on a ceiling that wasn’t really there – yet there was a ceiling, but it was all trompe-l’oeil.
-It’s difficult to describe, but wonderful to experience.
-The town is also filled with windows and doors that aren’t really there.
+I wandered around with my eyes on a ceiling that wasn’t really there – yet there was a ceiling, but it was all oeil painting.
+It’s difficult to describe, but wonderful to experience and makes it not only one of the best things in this old town and also a peaceful place to rest yourself.

-The Cypriot and I love wandering around a market.
-I believe it’s the best way to feel like a local.
-In Chambéry, it’s possible to fill up on loads of saucisson and Reblochon cheese, among other local specialties, at the Chambéry Market.
+I love wandering around a market.
+I believe it’s the best places to feel like a local.
+In Chambéry, it’s possible to fill up on loads of good food, like saucisson and Reblochon cheese, among other local products, at the Chambéry Market.

 Chambéry is the land of Beaufort and Tomme da Savoie cheeses, as well as nougat and the Savoy cake, invented in 1358, so be sure to look for those specialties throughout the market.